atcoun/ziogram/README.md

 });
 const ziogram = dep.module("ziogram");
 ```
-Then add it to your executable imports:
+Then add it to your `my_project` executable imports:
 ```zig
 .{ .name = "ziogram", .module = ziogram },
 ```